Latest

 15/12/08

-night.
-This year, as we did last year, 20+ members enjoyed the delights
+This year, as we did last year, 20+ members enjoyed the delights of the

-of the Zara's Indian restaurant in Tickhill.
-The Christmas Quiz was
+Zara's Indian restaurant in Tickhill.
+The Christmas Quiz was also drawn,

-also drawn, this won by Tony & Jenny Drew, who won a selection of
+this won by Tony & Jenny Drew, who won a selection of Birding DVD's

 A meeting

-projects.
-Given the expensive repairs of late, which the group has had
+Given the expensive repairs of late, which the group has had to pay for,

-to pay for, we thought we'd maximise the use of the equipment.
-Six group
+we thought we'd maximise the use of the equipment.
+Six group members met

-members met and decided to continue videoing the areas birds and habitats,
+and decided to continue videoing the areas birds and habitats, as well

-as well as film the changes at NAPT.
-We also hope to enter a bid for
+as film the changes at NAPT.
+We also hope to enter a bid for more lottery

-more lottery money to purchase additional video equipment, as well as
+money to purchase additional video equipment, as well as PA equipment

-PA equipment for indoor meetings.
-We are also on the look out for a
+for indoor meetings.
+We are also on the look out for a Fund Raising

 27/11/08